n4tn/n4tn/README.md

 - 👋 Hi, I’m @n4tn also known formally as Nathan!
 I am 23 years old and have a degree in Physics from the University of Bath in which I collboratively coded a flame detection algorithm in Python for Tethir.
-I am currently employed as a C# developer with Sparta Global and have been trained in the C# language with a focus on .NET Core, Entity Framework and APIs (web and RESTful).
+I was previously employed as a C# developer with Sparta Global and was trained in C# with a focus on .NET Core, Entity Framework and APIs (web and RESTful).
 - 👀 I’m interested in developing my coding abilities in every and any language
 - 🌱 I’m currently learning Javascript alongside React and game development in C# with Unity
 - 📫 Contact me via.